Complete your undergraduate degree and your law degree in six years instead of seven; your senior year serves as your first year in law school.

 Because the 3+3 program provides a fast track to law school in six, rather then seven, years, participating students should be highly motivated to achieve academically.
 Many participants will come into their undergraduate study in possession of advanced credits that make it easier for them to complete their core curriculum and major specific courses in the shortened time frame.
 Additionally, because the average age of a law student is between 24-26, and many possess advanced degrees or already work in professional settings, it is recommended that applicants feel confident about their skill-set and demonstrate a high level of maturity.

-Once admitted to the university as an undergraduate, if interested in the 3+3 program, you complete a Program Participation Form indicating your interest in the accelerated program.
+Once admitted to your university as an undergraduate, if interested in the 3+3 program, you complete a Program Participation Form indicating your interest in the accelerated program.
 The form does not obligate you to complete the 3+3 program or to attend Mason Law; it simply starts the process.

 What criteria must be met for me to continue in the program once I have matriculated at the undergraduate college?

-You must select a major at the undergraduate college that can be completed within three years.
+You must select a major at your undergraduate college that can be completed within three years.
 In other words, you must be able to complete all core curriculum and major courses by the conclusion of your third year of study at the undergraduate level.

 Also, to be competitive, you should maintain a minimum 3.25 GPA during your studies because you will need that minimum GPA to gain admission to the law school.

 You must take the LSAT in June of your second year of undergraduate work or in October or December of your third year of undergraduate work.
 You must obtain a score equal to or exceeding the median LSAT of the preceding year for Mason Law’s entering students.
+See the Profile of the Entering Class from last year.

 You must submit your law school application no later than January 1 of the year in which you want to matriculate into the law school, and then participate in an interview with admissions staff at the law school.